hjk789/NXEnhanced/README.md

 - Ability to specify domains that should be hidden from the logs.
 It comes with a "Filters" button that, when clicked, shows the list of domains currently set to be hidden.
 ![New domain filtering for the logs](https://i.imgur.com/cdbwwaJ.png)
-You can either manually type (or paste) domains, or click on the new "Hide" button, alongside the Allow/Deny buttons, which lets you hide domains with one click.
-If you want to edit the domain, just click on the "Filters" button, edit the domain and click "OK".
+You can either manually type (or paste) domains, or click on the new "Hide" button, alongside the Allow/Deny buttons, which lets you hide domains with few clicks.
+Clicking on it opens the same popup used by the "Allow/Deny" buttons, enabling you to edit the domain first if you want, or hiding the whole root domain.
+If you click on the "Filters" button, you can view and edit the current list of domains set to be hidden.
+All domains that include any one of these domains are hidden.
 By default, it hides **\*.nextdns.io** and **\*.arpa** queries, but can be changed as you like.
 You can also temporarily disable the filtering, by switching off the "Enable filtering" switch.
 (Note: the specified domains are hidden only from you, it doesn't remove from the server.)

 - Show the query's absolute time (HH:MM:SS) along with the relative time ("a minute ago", "few seconds ago").
 ![Absolute time](https://i.imgur.com/KMtc55K.png)